punker76/jekyll.jkarger.de/_posts/2016-01-22-create-new-mahapps-window-in-separate-thread.markdown

 categories: [UI,Thread,WPF,MahApps.Metro,C#,XAML]
 ---

 So, as the title says, people often want to show a window in a separate ui thread.
 If we now google about this we can find many articles which explain the whole situation and which also show some code snippets.
-But sometimes there are situations where this code does't work.
+But sometimes there are situations where this code doesn't work.
 This is often requested by people who use [MahApps.Metro](https://github.com/MahApps/MahApps.Metro).

 > How can I run a MetroWindow in a separate thread?
 Can you explain why I get this exception?